-(iv) It is also important to ask why the curved deviations and manner modifications of the movement seen in (57)d,e,f do not yield a presupposition that the displacement takes place (but rather a cosupposition - a case to which we turn below).
+(iv) It is also important to ask why the curved deviations and manner modifications of the movement seen in (52)c,d,e do not yield a presupposition that the displacement takes place (but rather a cosupposition - a case to which we turn below).
 Importantly, these modifications are plausibly viewed as being of a piece with the movement itself, and not particularly unexpected given the rest of the event.
 This might yield a very different result for the relevant counterfactual test.
-For instance, on the assumption that the helicopter moved along the curved path in (57)d, we can ask what would have happened, counterfactually, if the movement had not taken place in this way.
+For instance, on the assumption that the helicopter moved along the curved path in (52)d, we can ask what would have happened, counterfactually, if the movement had not taken place in this way.
 Here the answer is less clear: maybe the movement would have taken place along some other path, but maybe the movement would not have taken place at all because the curved path was the normal one taken by the helicopter, as nothing in its shape indicates that it involved an unexpected deviation.
-The same remark can be made about the manner of motion modifications involving a circling or an undulating motion in (57)e,f: without further information, a helicopter that moves in this way might be expected to do so with some regularity.
+The same remark can be made about the manner of motion modifications involving a circling or an undulating motion in (52)d,e: a helicopter that moves in this way might be expected to do so with some regularity.

-While we do not claim to have given a general solution to the Triggering Problem, we hope that these remarks will have suggested a further possible direction, to be explored in parallel with those developed by Abusch, Simons et al. and Abrusán, among others.
+While these remarks aren't a full solution to the Triggering Problem, we hope that outline a further possible direction, to be explored in parallel with those reviewed above.